jimporter/bfg9000/doc/user/reference.md

 passing `entry_point=value` to [*executable*](#executable) or
 [*shared_library*](#shared_library).

+### opts.gui([*main*]) { #opts-gui }

+Generate a graphical program; this is important for Windows builds, since the default is to generate a command-line program that opens a terminal window.
+On Windows, this option sets the subsystem to `WINDOWS`; if *main* is true, it also sets the entry point to `mainCRTStartup` (which calls the standard `main` function instead of the Windows-specific `WinMain`).
+On other platforms, this option has no effect.

 ### opts.optimize(*...*) { #opts-optimize }

 Set the level of optimization for the compiler employ; multiple values can be